 Not having the right specifications for you can significantly alter what you can do on the course and where the golf ball goes.
 Getting clubs tailored to your swing and your game, while expensive, will help you get the most out of your play and even save money in the long run

 7. Not releasing the club properly

-A way of solving this would be, when possible, to get a lesson to figure out how to marry up the grip you use, to the synchronisation of the rest of your body.
+The mistake most people make in this regard is they are searching for a release that potentially doesn't match up with their grip, whether they have a weak, strong or neutral golf grip.
+A way of solving this would be, when possible, to get a lesson to figure out how to marry up the grip you use to the synchronisation of the rest of your body.

 Tips on how to play better, latest equipment reviews, interviews with the biggest names and more.

 Location: Mottram Hall

 Alex spent a great deal of time learning the game from fellow northwest golfer, Andrew Murray, who was a European Tour regular from 1979 to 1995.
 He spent three years on the European Tour caddying for Andrew’s son, Tom, before taking his PGA qualifications.
 His passion for the game and personality in front of the camera has helped him to create a thriving social media platform on Instagram and YouTube, where he offers a whole host of tips and advice to help viewers shoot lower scores.

 Most significant influences on your teaching: